Hey everyone! I have exciting news!

 As the CYRM describes on the program's website, http://californiayoungreadermedal.org/:

 I love the CYRM because it accurately reflects what children enjoy, rather than what adult librarians enjoy.
 If you haven't noticed already, a lot of picture books are actually written with credit-card-holding adults in mind, instead of kids (who, unlike adults, only have brightly colored monopoly money to spend).
 Students from kindergarten through high school read, nominate, and vote for their favorite books in five categories: Primary (Grades K-3), Intermediate (Grades 3-6), Middle School/Junior High (Grades 3-6), Young Adult (Grades 9-12), and Picture Books for Older Readers (4th Grade and up).
-Because young readers are calling the shots, you know that all of the nominees are going to be kid-friendly and fantastic!
+Because young readers are calling the shots, you know that all of the nominees are going to be kid-friendly and fantastic!"Since its inception in 1974, millions of California children have nominated, read, and voted for the winners of the California Young Reader Medal.
+Young people suggest the names of favorite books for nomination, or teachers and librarians note repeatedly read or requested titles, and these are submitted to the California Young Reader Medal Committee.
+Members of the committee read the suggested books, discuss their merits and appeal to children, and then decide upon a well-balanced list of nominees."

 The winners from the current (2010-2011) list of nominees will be announced May 1st on the CYRM website!
 But there is still time to have your young readers cast their votes!
 Check the website to print out their ballot, and be sure to mail it in by April 1st!